 Waiver Description

-The Illinois Waiver for the Elderly exists for individuals who require the level of care typically provided in a nursing home, but prefer to be at home instead.
+The Illinois Persons Who Are Elderly Waiver exists for individuals who require the level of care typically provided in a nursing home, but prefer to be at home instead.
 This program provides adult day care services during daytime hours and provides a personal emergency response service for the home.
 In addition, the program will pay for homemaker services that help individuals with the instrumental activities of daily living around their place of residence.

 This program falls into a category of programs called HCBS Waivers, or Home and Community Based Services Waivers.
 These programs are popular in the state with individuals who prefer to receive care in their home environment.
 In addition, the government saves money by leveraging family caregivers and avoiding high-priced, institutional care.